Hippocampome-Org/hco_dev_docs/docs/pattern_comp_sep/results_recreation.md

 ## Plotting Software

-One should download the code from [github.com/jkopsick/cell_assembly_formation_retrieval](github.com/jkopsick/cell_assembly_formation_retrieval) to obtain the software needed for plotting.
+One should download the code from [github.com/jkopsick/cell_assembly_formation_retrieval](https://www.github.com/jkopsick/cell_assembly_formation_retrieval) to obtain the software needed for plotting.
+A note is that this code requires the Mapping Toolbox in Matlab to work.

 ## Plotting Software file structure